David Ames (field hockey)

-David Vincent Leslie Ames (born 25 June 1989) is an Irish field hockey player, who plays as a defender or midfielder for Oranje-Rood and the England and Great Britain national teams.
+David Vincent Leslie Ames (born 25 June 1989) is a Northern Irish field hockey player, who plays as a defender or midfielder for Old Georgians and played for the England and Great Britain national teams.

-He represented Great Britain at the 2016 Summer Olympics and was a member of the England team that won the bronze medal at the 2017 Men's EuroHockey Nations Championship.
+He represented Great Britain at the 2016 Summer Olympics, 2020 Summer Olympics and 2024 Summer Olympics.
+He was a member of the England team that won the bronze medal at the 2017 Men's EuroHockey Nations Championship.
 He also represented England at the 2018 Men's Hockey World Cup.

-Club career

-Cookstown High School
+Career

-Ames attended Cookstown High School between 2001 and 2009.
-Between 2007 and 2009 he captained the Cookstown High School team that won the All Ireland Schoolboys Hockey Championship and two successive Burney Cup/McCullough Cup doubles.
-In the 2007–08 Burney Cup final David Ames scored four goals as Cookstown High defeated the Royal and Prior School of Raphoe 6–3 after extra time.
-In the 2008–09 McCullough Cup final David Ames scored twice as Cookstown High defeated Sullivan Upper School 3–0 in the final.
-In the 2008–09 Burney Cup final Ames opened the scoring as Cookstown High defeated Banbridge Academy 4–3 in the final.
+Ames attended Cookstown High School between 2001 and 2009, where between 2007 and 2009 he captained the team that won the All Ireland Schoolboys Hockey Championship and two successive Burney Cup/McCullough Cup doubles.
+In the 2007–08 Burney Cup final Ames scored four goals in the 6–3 extra time win over the Royal and Prior School of Raphoe.
+In the 2008–09 McCullough Cup final Ames scored twice when beating Sullivan Upper School 3–0 in the final and in the 2008–09 Burney Cup final Ames opened the scoring as Cookstown High defeated Banbridge Academy 4–3 in the final.